WueQuake/NASASPaceAppsChallenge2024/README.md

+# NOTE: To view the demo of the project please download 'output.ogv'

 # Seismic Detection Across the Solar System

 This project contains three main scripts for filtering, detecting, and analyzing seismic events from NASA's provided datasets in CSV format.